Amit-Swami/Hi-Chat/README.md

 - SignUp/SignIn/Logout
 - Profile Creation
 - For 24hrs availaibilty to update story
+- Viewer check option on story and delete story option
 - Send request to user all over the world
 - Accept/remove user request
 - Notify for specific message